 Non-Native English Speaking Applicants must also submit the following directly to the Enrollment Services Office:

-- Official TOEFL scores.
-A minimum score of 475 (written) or 49 (TOEFL i BT) is required, OR
+- Official TOEFL score.
+A minimum score of 500 (written) or 61 (TOEFL i BT) is required, OR

-- Official IELTS scores.
-A minimum score of 4.5 is required.
+- Official IELTS score.
+A minimum score of 5.5 is required

 Application Plans and Deadlines